kevkouadio/KK-Code-Quiz/README.md

 WHEN all questions are answered or the timer reaches 0 THEN the game is over
 WHEN the game is over
 THEN the player can save his/her initials and score.
+The final score is the number of correct answers mutltiply by the remaining seconds.
 ```